-Because of the interrelated water resources and infrastructure in the basin, information on water supply vulnerabilities were collected for the participating RDCP agencies.
-Additionally, seven other agencies3 were consulted to identify potential opportunities for collaboration to improve regional reliability.
+To conduct the assessment, information on water supply vulnerabilities was collected for each of the participating RDCP agencies.
+Additionally, seven other agencies8 were consulted to identify potential opportunities for collaboration to improve regional reliability.
 This allowed for a more complete assessment to best leverage regional collaboration and coordinated actions.

-In order to assess vulnerabilities, a complete picture of each agencies' water supplies, demands, and production capacities during different hydrologic conditions was imperative.
-These analyses provided the basis for identifying potential needs and opportunities for collaboration with other agencies.
-Vulnerabilities identified through this process form the basis for developing mitigation and response actions.
+In order to assess vulnerabilities, a complete picture of each agencies' water supplies, demands, and production capacities during different hydrologic conditions was generated.
+This information provided the basis for identifying potential needs and opportunities for collaboration with other

-10 The Water Forum process began in 1993 and concluded in 2000 with the Water Forum Agreement.
+7 The Water Forum Agreement negotiation began in 1993 and concluded in 2000 with execution of the Agreement.
 Implementation of the Agreement has been coordinated since that time through the Water Forum Successor Effort.
+8 El Dorado County Water Agency, El Dorado Irrigation District, Elk Grove Water District, Rancho Murieta Community Services District, City of West Sacramento, and Sacramento Regional County Sanitation District.